mmzong/AutoMPG_DataProcessing/README.md

 - **Data Parsing and Cleaning**: Handles non-standard delimiters and missing values in the dataset.
 Implements flexible data ingestion and transformation methods.
 - **Iterable Data Structures**: Built custom iterable data structures to process the dataset in a memory-efficient manner, allowing for easy exploration and analysis of the dataset.
 - **Data Comparison**: Allows data comparison between two AutoMPG objects such as equality and less than comparisons based on vehicle features (e.g., year, mpg).
+- **Unit Testing with `unittest`:** The file uses Python's unittest framework to test the functionality of the AutoMPG and AutoMPGData classes.
+    - Methods like setUpClass, tearDownClass, setUp, and tearDown are used for setup and cleanup before and after tests.
+    - Includes checks for string formatting, equality comparison, less-than ordering, and hashability.

 ## Dataset